 UV rays are very harmful to living things.
 It can cause diseases like skin cancer and can also alter the climate drastically.
 The ozone layer protects us from these harmful rays and is essential for life on earth.

-The ozone layer is not uniform throughout the earth; it is thick at some places and thin at others.
+The ozone layer is not uniform throughout the earth; it is found in a thick layer at some places and a thin layer at others.
 If this layer becomes too thin, it cannot stop the UV rays from entering the earth and we say that a hole is formed in the ozone layer.
 Antarctica has the biggest ozone hole followed by the Arctic region and the Tibetan plateau.
 In these places, the layer was naturally thin, but over the years due to air pollution, these holes have grown bigger and thinner.
 They are a serious cause of worry across the world.

 You can see that blue region is the hole over Antarctica which has grown enormously since 1979.

 The major cause of the thinning of the ozone layer is the use of chloro-fluoro-carbons or CFCs and Hydro- Chloro-fluoro-carbons or HCFCs.
 They are compounds of chlorine, fluorine, and carbon such as CF3Cl, CHCl2F etc. These are used as refrigerants in refrigerators, ACs, and cooling plants.
 These molecules can destroy O3 molecules and hence make the O3 layer thinner.

 Nitrogen oxides such as nitrous oxide are also very reactive to O3 and are also responsible for holes in the ozone layer.
 These molecules are released by burning fossil fuels by cars and especially airplanes which fly near the ozone layer.

 Since 1975, the hole has increased in size due to depletion in the ozone layer.
 Reductions of up to 70% have been found in some areas.